urbanophile/urbanophile.github.io/content/pages/About.md

 I'm also quite keen on gibbons 🐒.

-I acknowledge and pay my respects to the Traditional Custodians of the land on which I work and live, and their elders past, present, and emerging.
+I acknowledge and pay my respects to the Traditional Custodians of the land on which I work and live, and their elders past and present.
 Sovereignty was never ceded.

+## About Website
-This second version of my homepage hosted by Github Pages and created using [Pelican](https://github.com/getpelican/pelican).
+This second version of my homepage hosted by [Github Pages](https://docs.github.com/en/pages), [DNS with Cloudflare](https://www.cloudflare.com/) and created using [Pelican](https://github.com/getpelican/pelican).